certara/pyDarwin/docs/Example6.rst

     "temp_dir": "u:/pyDarwin/example5/rundir",
     "output_dir": "u:/pyDarwin/example5/output",

-It is recommended that the user set the directories to something appropriate for their enviroment.
+It is recommended that the user set the directories to something appropriate for their environment.
 If directories are not set the default is: